 Jaida Washington

-Major: Biology - Cell/Molecular concentration, minor in chemistry
+Major: Biology - Cell/Molecular concentration

 Ask me about: Cell/molecular biology , Research, Summer Undergraduate Research Internships, Pre-Med Track, How to get Shadowing/Clinical Experience, MD/PhD Pathway, How to get involved in volunteer efforts in the community.

-Major: Biology - Cellular/Molecular concentration
+Major: Biology - Cell/Molecular concentration

 Polly Ciesla